Christine’s Relapsed T-Cell Acute Lymphoblastic Leukemia Story

 Relapse was hard because of the thought of having to do everything over again.
 I didn’t know if I could do it again.

-By round six, seven, and eight the first time around, I was so tired.
+By round 6, 7, and 8 the first time around, I was so tired.
 Every round was getting harder and harder to recover from.

 After getting a taste of real life again, it was hard to comprehend that I was going to have to do it all over again.